Last Updated on October 29, 2022.

 - Offering your hedgehog’s favorite food soaked in low-sodium chicken broth or favorite canned cat foods will often do the trick.

 - Hedgehog enthusiasts have developed various blended mixtures of foods to try to entice hedgehogs to start eating again.
-These recipes can be found in our Picky Eaters guide.

 - A trip to the veterinarian is required if your hedgehog stops drinking or refuses to eat for more than a few days.